plurapolit/webapi/README.md

 ## Project Setup
 1. Install "Ruby" and "Ruby Solargraph" VSCode extensions (VSCode only)
+2. If not done before, install mailcatcher: `gem install mailcatcher`
+3. Then to use it just run `mailcatcher`
+4. Now go to localhost:1080 to see all mails, that would be sent out
+5. To seed the development environment run `rails db:seed`
-2. To log into the webapi in development mode, use the seeded admin `caspar@plurapolit.de` with PW `seedlog`
+6. To log into the webapi in development mode, use the seeded admin `caspar@plurapolit.de` with PW `seedlog`

 ## API Enpoints